renderpci/dedalo/docs/install/index.md

         sudo mv xpdf-tools-linux-4.05/bin64/pdf* /usr/local/bin
         ```

+        > Optional: you can use the OCR library if you wish.
+This will allow to process PDF files automatically after uploading.

+         ```shell
+        sudo apt install ocrmypdf
+         ```

+        !!!note About using multiple languages for OCR
+            If you want to install additional languages for OCR processing, please read the official instructions [here.](https://ocrmypdf.readthedocs.io/en/latest/languages.html)

 3. Download Dédalo and place it under the httpdocs directory of the web server.

     ```shell